 Bottling may be the cheaper method for packaging your beer, but it can be time-consuming, inconsistent and messy.
 That’s why many homebrewers prefer to keg their beer!
 In this article, we look at how to keg beer and how to carbonate beer in a keg.

-Bottling is relatively easy and cheap and doesn’t require too much equipment but a 23 L (6 US Gal) batch can mean cleaning and sanitising around 40 individual bottles, preparing priming solution, transferring beer into a second clean and sanitised bottling bucket and syphoning into each bottle.
-It can be messy and time consuming, and for many brewers it is worth investing in a good kegging setup to not have to worry about bottling day.
+Bottling is relatively easy and cheap and doesn’t require too much equipment, but a 23 L (6 US Gal) batch involves quite a bit of work.
+You’ve got to clean and sanitise around 40 individual bottles, prepare priming solution, transfer your beer into a second clean and sanitised bottling bucket and syphon into each bottle… That’s why, for many brewers, it is worth investing in a good kegging setup to not have to worry about bottling day.

 How to keg